-- 3) The Contractor is responsible for establishing and maintaining contractual agreements with and reimbursing each subcontractor for work performed in accordance with the terms of this Agreement. - b.
-Process for Adding Personnel and Subcontractors - 1) Prior to adding personnel or subcontractors to the Agreement, the Contractor will take the following actions: - Offer the work to qualified personnel or subcontractors listed in the Agreement. - If all qualified personnel or subcontractors listed in the Agreement decline the work, provide the Commission Agreement Manager with documentation from the personnel or subcontractors that were offered and declined the work. - Request approval of the change by the Commission Agreement Manager, in accordance with Section 7(c). - 2) The Contractor will use one of the following bidding procedures to select subcontractors that will be added to the Agreement: - A competitive bid process with written evaluation criteria, which involves obtaining three or more bids and advertising the work to a suitable pool of subcontractors.
+- 3) The Contractor is responsible for establishing and maintaining contractual agreements with and reimbursing each subcontractor for work performed in accordance with the terms of this Agreement. - 4) Contractor shall not allow any subcontractor to assign any portion of a subcontract related to this Agreement to a third party or subsequent tier subcontractor (lower tier subcontractor) without first obtaining the written consent of the CAM and following the procedures below "Process for New Subcontractors". - b.
+Process for Adding Personnel and Subcontractors - 1) Prior to adding personnel or subcontractors to the Agreement, the Contractor will take the following actions: - Offer the work to qualified personnel or subcontractors listed in the Agreement. - If all qualified personnel or subcontractors listed in the Agreement decline the work, provide the Commission Agreement Manager with documentation from the personnel or subcontractors that were offered and declined the work. - Request approval of the change by the Commission Agreement Manager, in accordance with Section 7(c). - 2) The Contractor will use one of the following bidding procedures to select subcontractors that will be added to the Agreement:

+- A competitive bid process with written evaluation criteria, which involves obtaining three or more bids and advertising the work to a suitable pool of subcontractors.
 Potential advertising sources include the California Contracts Register, the Contractor's mailing lists, mass media, professional papers or journals, websites, and telephone and email solicitations. - A non-competitive bid process with a specific subcontractor. - 3) In order to add subcontractors to Exhibit B, the Commission Agreement Manager must submit a "Subcontractor Addition" form (CEC-97) to the Commission Agreement Officer.
 The form identifies the new subcontractor, bidding method used (competitive or non-competitive), and the tasks the new subcontractor will perform. - c.
 Flow-Down Provisions